neelsmith/greek101/docs/syllabus/cbl/index.md

 Your CBL work will include a weekly CBL section meeting on campus, and a small-group project that will include work in the community.

-In the fall semester of 2022, our community partner will be the Worcester Art Museum.
+In the fall semester of 2023, our community partners will be the Worcester Art Museum and the Worcester Public Schools.